 This seemed like a brilliant idea.
 As a child I always loved to fish, so we thanked him and accepted the proposal.
 However, going fishing in Canada didn’t turn out to be as easy as it is in the Netherlands.
 We first had to go collect a fishing license, something I had never previously even heard of.
 To get the license we drove from place to place, but everywhere they told us they didn’t provide licenses, but if we would drive on we would find a place where they did.
 In Canada, the distances from one place to another are nothing compared to back home, and it took us the whole morning to find a location where they provided the licenses.
-To get one, we had to give a lot of detailed information, even something as the colour of our eyes… We paid for the license, and finally, we got it.
+To get one, we had to give a lot of detailed information, even something so trivial as the colour of our eyes… We paid for the license, and finally, we got it.
 After half a day of trying to obtain a license, we were ready to go fishing!

 We went picking blackberries in an area in the vicinity of bears and even went to a garbage dump where many bears tried to unravel a meal.
 I saw them from a distance cause I stayed safe and sound in the car, but my mum, brave as she is, went with the family up to the dump and saw them from up close!

-On one of our last evenings in Ontario, we all went to a little town an hour’s drive away from our campsite to see the last Harry Potter movie.
+On one of our last evenings in Ontario, we all went to a little town an hour’s drive away from our campsite to see the latest and last Harry Potter movie.
 On the way back, it was already pitch dark and the roads weren’t lit.
 We followed Bill’s car, which was all we could see.
 Suddenly, they parked by the side of the road.
 Therefore, we did the same, not knowing what was going on.
 Really sad, but the car in front of them had hit a deer!
 We got out of the car, and saw the deer lying on the road.
 It had already died, it’s neck laid in a weird angle and its big eyes stared at us.
-A very sad image is still stuck in my mind.
+A very sad image that is still stuck in my mind.